Who we are

 To make a Subject Access Request you will need to provide adequate proof of identity such as a copy of your passport, birth certificate, or driving license before your request can be processed.
 Please try to be as clear as possible about the information you are seeking, as this will help us respond to your request more efficiently.
 Once we have received your Subject Access Request and proof of identity, you will receive a response from us within a month.

-If you want to submit a Subject Access Requests or exercise any of the other rights referred to above, please email email@example.com or write to The Data Protection Officer, The National Gallery, Trafalgar Square, London, WC2N 5DN.
+If you would like to submit a Subject Access Request or exercise any of the other rights referred to above, please print out and complete a Subject Access Request form.
+Or email firstname.lastname@example.org or write to The Data Protection Officer, The National Gallery, Trafalgar Square, London, WC2N 5DN.